 Organised Peak District cycle events by date.

 Please feel free to ask us for more information.
 For entering or getting a place on one of the events, please get in contact with the organiser.
-We’re here in the central Peak District (with fully equipped bike sheds) if you need accommodation!
+We’re here in the central Peak District (with fully equipped and lockable bike sheds) if you need accommodation!

 17th October 2020 – Peak District Gravel Ride – organised by Sportive Breaks, this is sure to be a grand day out.
 An 82km circular ride from Bakewell on gravel.